 - 1. VERY IMPORTANT!
 The oxygen generator must be completely de-pressurized before starting work.
 Isolate or de-pressurize the air storage tank (the oxygen storage tank can be left pressurized).
 Run the oxygen generator in the CONTINUOUS mode until all pressure in the sieve beds has been released.
 Sieve bed pressure can be monitored by the feed air pressure gauge located on the box door (left side gauge).
 On some models this gauge will be located directly on the air filter/regulator inside the box. - 2.
 Turn the oxygen generator off, and disconnect the power cord.
 If the generator is hard wired, pull fuse from din rail connection. - 3.
-Remove the view port or plug from the fill port (see drawing on next page).
-Air will continue to escape slowly so wait until all the air has escaped.
-Place the funnel into the open port.
-Open the bucket containing the molecular sieve and pour the molecular sieve into the funnel.
-Direct the flow of the sieve away from the center of the tank and use the wrench handle gently to move the sieve out to the sides and around the top screen of the tank. - 4.
-After filling in the sides with the sieve, keep adding the molecular sieve so as not to leave any open space at the top.
-The sieve should come up half way into the fill port's neck. - 5.
-Apply pipe dope liberally to the threads of the plug for the fill port.
-Install and tighten. - 6.
-Repeat the above steps for the other sieve tank.
+Remove the plug from the top of the two beds using a wrench.
+Do not lose the plug. - 4.
+Insert a funnel into the opening. - 5.
+Carefully lift the molecular sieve and pour it into the funnel. - 6.
+Replace the plug onto the top of the tank and operate the generator as outlined in the rest of the manual.

-Set-up and Installation Instructions
+Set-up and Installation

 The following instructions are intended as a general guideline for a typical system installation.
 If you feel that you have an unusual situation or would like additional assistance in determining the appropriateness of a particular set-up, please contact OGSI.
-(Refer to Technical Service Assistance on page 37 for contact information.)
+(Refer to Technical Service Assistance on page 35 for contact information.)